 The Toshiba/NSTA ExploraVision STEM competition is a perfect virtual and/or in person critical thinking, creative, and collaborative skill learning tool for K-12 students in the U.S and Canada.

 1. Pick a technology you want to improve, 2.
 Form a team, 3.
 Research, 4.
 Follow the format, 5.
 Enter, and 6.
-Receive a gift.
+Receive a gift or win a prize.

 To enter, check out below for the ExploraVision project submission requirements.